 We may earn a small commission for purchases made through links in this post.
 Read our disclosure policy here.

 Let's face it after Thanksgiving nobody feels like cooking.
-This meal is so easy, you just basically pile all your leftovers into a dish and bake it.
+This meal is so easy, you just basically pile all your Thanksgiving leftovers into a dish and bake it.
 You can use leftover turkey from my Brined Garlic Roasted Turkey Breast, Garlic Mashed Potatoes, and my Make-Ahead Turkey Gravy.
 Or you might prefer my Classic Shepherd’s Pie with ground lamb or a cottage pie with lean ground beef.